Colonel Larabee: Just exactly how do you mean that, son?

 Contractor Laszlo: She's a piece of cake.
 He's a piece of cake.

 - In Hebrew, second-person pronouns, most verbs, and all adjectives also decline by gender.
-In Frozen Days, the female protagonist is very unsettled when she goes 'back' to work as a guard in 'Azrieli as ‘Alex', the man whose identity she has assumed, and the rest of the guards act as if she's always been Alex, even addressing her as a female.
+In Frozen Days, the female protagonist is very unsettled when she goes 'back' to work as a guard in 'Azrieli as Alex', the man whose identity she has assumed, and the rest of the guards act as if she's always been Alex, even addressing her as a female.

 - In Emma Bull's Bone Dance, Sparrow is neither male nor female, and as such, causes some confusion among some other characters at one point: "Take this and cover her."
 "Her?"
 And when a hoodoo ceremony is performed, Sparrow is referred to as "this person" wherever the pronouns usually would go.

-the skinwalker Shagnasty in Turn Coat.
-Leads to a Crowning Moment of Funny when he accidentally describes this trope as "gender issues" in front of Bob the Skull.
+- Harry Dresden finds himself facing this problem when trying to talk about the skinwalker Shagnasty in Turn Coat.
+It turns out there are few ways to adequately gender a sexless demigod of suffering.
+He accidentally describes this trope as "gender issues" in front of Bob the Skull.

 - The novelette on which Enemy Mine was based also had this problem; every member of the Drac species was both male and female at the same time.
 The story was told from the standpoint of a human who'd been trained to think of the Drac as merely an enemy that needed to be exterminated, so the storyteller used "it" as the pronoun. (e.g., "Jeriba Shigan took out its notepad and began to write.")

 - In Foundation's Edge and Foundation and Earth by Isaac Asimov: